isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 ISB-CGC Web App Release Notes
 #############################

+*February 24, 2025*

+- Change references to Gender to Sex.

+*January 9, 2025*

+- Add the CGC Data Version section to the Cohorts page.

 *August 6, 2024*

 - ISB-CGC no longer supports controlled access data or integrates with the IGV Genomic Viewer.